-A man arrested by Massachusetts State Police for allegedly Drunk Driving Sunday had allegedly left his two children in the car, and were not discovered until the vehicle was at the tow lot.
+A man arrested by Massachusetts State Police for allegedly Drunk Driving Sunday had allegedly left his two children in the car, and were not discovered until the vehicle was at the tow lot, learn more about this from these guys.

 Fredly Misere was before the Attleboro District Court for arraignment on several OUI / DUI Second Subsequent Offense, including Operating Under the Influence of Alcohol.